communications-mining

 This process makes training the model easier and faster to begin with, as you can add labels to multiple similar messages at once, as well as adding/removing labels to individual messages as required.

-Helpful tips for labelling clusters:
+Helpful tips for annotating clusters:

 • Don’t spend too long thinking about the name of the label.
 You can rename a label at any point during the training process.